f3rnand0/wallet-manager/README.md

 This Java Rest API provides some endpoints to manage wallets from different users.
 Every user owns only one account, and every account is related with zero or more transactions.
 A transaction can be of two types: DEBIT and CREDIT
 This application uses a file-based storage, so it's possible to keep the information across restarts
+To access the Open API documentation go to http://localhost:8080/swagger-ui/index.html

 ### Endpoints

-1. /api/generateId: generates a types 4 UUID string
+1. /api/generateId: generates a type 4 UUID string
 2. /api/getBalance/{username}: returns the current balance of a user's account by using the provided {username}.
 3. /api/debit: debits a specified amount to a user's account by providing an amount and a unique